Linuxfabrik/monitoring-plugins/README.md

 # Python-based Icinga Plugins Collection

-This Enterprise Class Plugin Collection provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga, Shinken, Centreon or Sensu.
-All checks are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu Server 16+.
+This Enterprise Class Plugin Collection provides various Python 2 based plugins for Nagios and compatible monitoring systems like Icinga, Shinken, Centreon or Sensu.
+All plugins are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu Server 16+.

 If you

 * are disappointed by `nagios-plugins-all`
-* search for checks that are all written in Python2 only (your system language on CentOS)
+* search for plugins that are all written in Python2 only (your system language on CentOS)
-* want to have an easy look into the source code of the checks
+* want to have an easy look into the source code of the plugins
-* want to use checks that are fast, reliable and mainly focused on CentOS and Icinga2
+* want to use plugins that are fast, reliable and mainly focused on CentOS and Icinga2
-* want to use checks that all behave uniform and report the same (for example "used") in a short and precise manner
+* want to use plugins that all behave uniform and report the same (for example "used") in a short and precise manner
-* want to use checks out of the box with some kind of auto-discovery, that use useful defaults and only throw CRITs where it is absolutely necessary
+* want to use plugins out of the box with some kind of auto-discovery, that use useful defaults and only throw CRITs where it is absolutely necessary
-* are happy about checks that provide some additional information to help you troubleshoot your system
+* are happy about plugins that provide some additional information to help you troubleshoot your system
 * want to use plugins that try to avoid 3rd party dependencies wherever possible

-... then these checks might be for you.
+... then these plugins might be for you.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7AW3VVX62TR4A&source=url)

 ## Python2

-All checks are written in Python 2, because ...
+All plugins are written in Python 2, because ...

-* in a datacenter environment (where these checks are mainly used) the `python == python2` side is still more popular.
+* in a datacenter environment (where these plugins are mainly used) the `python == python2` side is still more popular.
 * in CentOS 7, Python 2.7 is the default (Python3 became available in CentOS 7.8).
 * in CentOS 8, there is no default.
 You just need to specify whether you want Python 3 or 2.
 * support for Python 2 has ended, but not in CentOS 8 (Python 2 remains available in CentOS 8 until the late 2020's decade - for further details have a look at https://developers.redhat.com/blog/2018/11/14/python-in-rhel-8/).

-Our checks call Python 2 using `#!/usr/bin/env python2`.
+Our plugins call Python 2 using `#!/usr/bin/env python2`.

 ## Python3

-Providing a Python 3 variant of each check is on our roadmap.
+Providing a Python 3 variant of each plugin is on our roadmap.

 ## Libraries

 We try to avoid dependencies on 3rd party libraries wherever possible.
 If we have to use additional libraries for various reasons, we stick to official versions.
-Have a look at the plugin's README or the Check Plugin Fact Sheet at the end of this document.
+Have a look at the plugin's README or the Plugin Fact Sheet at the end of this document.

-Of course we make use of our own libraries, which you can find [here](https://git.linuxfabrik.ch/linuxfabrik-icinga-plugins/lib-linux).
-See todo Deployment or CONTRIBUTING# Setting up your development environment for instructions on using them with the checks.
+Of course we make use of our own libraries, which you can find [here](https://git.linuxfabrik.ch/linuxfabrik/lib).
+See todo Deployment or CONTRIBUTING# Setting up your development environment for instructions on using them with the plugins.

 # Deployment

-## Checks & Libraries
+## Monitoring Plugins & Libraries

-As the required [lib-linux](https://git.linuxfabrik.ch/linuxfabrik-icinga-plugins/lib-linux) is a separate git repo, we need to make sure to deploy the checks and the library correctly.
+As the required [lib](https://git.linuxfabrik.ch/linuxfabrik/lib) is a separate git repo, we need to make sure to deploy the plugins and the library correctly.

 In the following example, we will deploy everything to `/usr/lib64/nagios/plugins/` on the remote server `icinga2-master`:
 ```bash